Heritage Park Updates

 Construction is being completed in phases.
-The park is currently open to the public, although portions of the park are closed due to active construction.
-The page will provide information on construction status, future plans, relevant meetings, and park events.
+This page will provide information on construction status, future plans, relevant meetings, and park events.

-The Active Core will contain a selection of active and passive features in the center of Heritage Park.
-A groundbreaking was held on August 22, 2018 to celebrate the start of construction.
-The Active Core will include:
+The Active Core contains a selection of active and passive features in the center of Heritage Park.
+The Active Core includes:

 - Sand Volleyball Courts